microsoft/FluidFramework/BREAKING.md

 ### Remove deprecated PendingStateManager interfaces

-The following interfaces used by the `PendingStateManager` are no longer be exported:
+The following interfaces used by the `PendingStateManager` are no longer exported:

 -   `IPendingMessage`
 -   `IPendingFlush`